 Affordable Housing Supplementary Planning Document (SPD)

-Further update to the Affordable Housing Supplementary Planning Document (SPD)
+Adoption of the Updated Affordable Housing Supplementary Planning Document

-Update to the Affordable Housing Supplementary Planning Document (SPD)
+Affordable Housing Supplementary Planning Document - Adopted April 2022

 It is paramount that local people in Runnymede have the opportunity to live in decent and affordable homes.
 Securing homes for all is key to ensuring that people have decent life chances and it also helps to build strong communities and boost the economy.